the

 cameras like the course by the Canadian photographer Pierre Groulx (in

-French) or the beloved Ansel Adams Trilogy ("The camera, The
+French) or the beloved Ansel Adams Trilogy ("The camera, The negative,

-tilt, you can achieve exactly the same setup with any camera without
+achieve exactly the same setup with any camera without rear tilts if you

-rear tilts if you are allowed front tilts and sufficient direct
+are allowed front tilts and sufficient direct

 rear rise capabilities with a very flexible bellows.
 You guess the